This Honda lease is a rip-off! I want my money back!

 Ads like the one Misra saw are barely honest customer bait.
 Look for words like “starting at” or “as low as” or “up to” when you’re shopping for a car or any durable good.
 They’re the company’s way of signaling that you will most likely pay more — and maybe a lot more — for your vehicle.

 Don’t even get me started on taxes.
-When I priced a car in Arizona, the difference between the quoted price and the actual price left me shaking with sticker shock.
+The difference between the quoted price and the actual price left me shaking with sticker shock.
 Arizona collects a 6.6 percent state sales tax on all vehicles.
-But there’s also a county tax, which can be as high as 0.7 percent.
+The county tax can be as high as 0.7 percent.

 Yikes.